 Finally, the world of web-based communication is great, but it is no substitute for personal contact.
-I am always delighted to see former students so if you are in the area and want to touch-base with your old school you will always be very welcome.
-There is a lot of superb talent amongst you which can be of great value to our current students so from time to time we may well make requests for support.
+I am always delighted to welcome back former students, so if you are in the area and want to touch-base with your old school you will always be very welcome here.

 Kind Regards,